baileywickham/train_station/README.md

 - fix runner to not panic on all arguments [done]
 - write more unit tests
 - use rpi to do real rfid reading

+## Notes/improvements
+- golang sql package currently [does not](https://github.com/golang/go/issues/18478) support dynamiclly naming tables.
+- Many features of this project are global in scope.
+This is not good.
+- Naming and comments are sparse and not consistent.
+- Tests are lacking to say the least.
+- Creating an Account relies on the database to create the UUID